Sam6730/privlint/README.md

 | CCPA sell/share applicability | `disclosure` | you told us |
 | A vendor-DPA gap | `disclosure` | you told us |

-The two `reasoned about` checks run only when you configure a model provider; everything else works with zero AI.
-Detection prefers a **curated SDK registry** (Stripe, Segment, Mixpanel, PostHog, OpenAI, …) over generic guessing — narrow-and-reliable over broad-and-wrong, because a false positive is the one failure mode a non-expert can't catch.
+The two `reasoned about` checks run only when you configure a model provider and everything else works with zero AI.
+Detection prefers a **curated SDK registry** (Stripe, Segment, Mixpanel, PostHog, OpenAI, …) over generic guessing.

 ## Bring your own model